necx-org/nodes/style-guide/style_guide.md

 #### Required Metadata

-Everynode is required to have the following metadata:
+Every node is required to have the following metadata:

 * _title_: A human readable title for the node.
 Titles should be unique, descriptive, short, and capitalized.

   e.g. `title: A NECX Node Template`

-* _uuid_ : A unique universal identifier formatted as words joined with hyphens, and often similar to the title.
+* _uuid_ : A universally unique identifier formatted as words joined with hyphens, and often similar to the title.
 UUIDs should be unique, descriptive, short, and lowercase.